Python Framework for End-to-End UI Testing with Selenium WebDriver and pytest.

 The code above will leave your browser window open in case there’s a failure. (ipdb commands: ‘n’, ‘c’, ‘s’ => next, continue, step).

 Here are some other useful command-line options that come with Pytest:

--v # Prints the full test name for each test. -q # Prints fewer details in the console output when running tests. -x # Stop running the tests after the first failure is reached. --html=report.html # Creates a detailed test report after tests complete.
-(Using the pytest-html plugin) --collect-only # Show what tests would get run without actually running them. -s # See print statements.
+-v # Prints the full test name for each test. -q # Prints fewer details in the console output when running tests. -x # Stop running the tests after the first failure is reached. --html=report.html # Creates a detailed pytest-html report after tests finish. --collect-only # Show what tests would get run without actually running them. -s # See print statements.
 (Should be on by default with pytest.ini present.) -n=NUM # Multithread the tests using that many threads.
 (Speed up test runs!)

 SeleniumBase provides additional Pytest command-line options for tests:

 (For more details, see the full list of command-line options here.)